jhenry/merug-200902/README.markdown

 * Next steps
 	* Carpooling offering/accepting/tracking
 	* Live carbon calculations
-	* Pull events from other services
+	* Pull events from other services (upcoming, eventful)
 	* Import ical files, RSS, microformats (hcal)
 	* Adding to activity feed
+	* backchannel integration

 * Tests appear to be generated?
 * Odd mass-assignment solution
 * calendar date select widget is broken

 ### Moving forward

-* Join some social networks and start using them!
+* Your homework:  Join some social networks and start using them.
+	* They work best when people you know (that's us) are using them with you
+* Join me!
+Some of my networks are on http://greengaloshes.cc/about/ or http://friendfeed.com/puddlestomping
+* Questions?
-*
+* Beer!

 ### Sources, Resources, and paths for further exploration